 The tiny granules, which cover the asphalt on a shingle, do not weather: they are ceramic covered stones, which can last forever when kept sealed in place on the roof.

-Thanks to technology we can stop the weathering process on the roof by simply coating the shingle with a clear 100% elastomeric acrylic resin.
+Thanks to our technology, we can now stop the weathering process on the roof by simply coating the shingles with a clear non-toxic elastomeric acrylic resin.
 Our acrylic roof sealer stops water infiltration into the asphalt, and bonds the granules to the shingle.
-Every 5 to 10 years a shingle roof can be re-sealed which means your roof never has to be replaced.
+Every 10 to 15 years, a shingle roof can be re-sealed which means your roof never has to be replaced.
 This has obvious cost saving benefits, and greatly reduces your carbon footprint by not sending your old roof to the landfill.

 Seal your roof with Dr. Shields Canadian Roof Armor and you’ll add years, and save thousands.
-Exclusive to Vancouver Island, our Canadian Roof Armor stops granule loss in its tracks, with over 800 sealed roofs, BBB (“A+”) accreditation, and a 5-year guarantee … you can trust The Great Canadian Roof Doctor to add years to the life of your roof.
+Exclusive to Vancouver Island, our Canadian Roof Armor stops granule loss in its tracks, with over 1,000 sealed roofs, BBB (“A+”) accreditation, and a 10-year guarantee … you can trust The Great Canadian Roof Doctor to add years to the life of your roof.

 Bob Cassady, P.Eng.
 District Sales Manager 778.992.1922 – direct Comox Valley line 1.888.667.6310 – toll free Bob@CdnRoofDr.com www.CdnRoofDr.com